khasanthika/statistics-blog1/_posts/2025-03-29-Outliers Exposed.md

 ### Graphical Methods

 **Box Plots and Scatter Plots:**
 These visual tools help quickly pinpoint outliers.
-In a box plot, points that lie beyond the “whiskers” (typically 1.5× the interquartile range from Q₁ or Q₃) are flagged as potential outliers citeturn0search10.
+In a box plot, points that lie beyond the “whiskers” (typically 1.5× the interquartile range from Q₁ or Q₃) are flagged as potential outliers.
 Scatter plots, meanwhile, can highlight isolated points in multivariate data.

 ### Statistical Approaches